flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

 tars = TARSClassifier.load('tars-base')

 # 2. Prepare a test sentence
-sentence = flair.data.Sentence("I am so glad you like burritos!")
+sentence = Sentence("I am so glad you like burritos!")

 # 3. Predict zero-shot for classes "food" and "drink", and print results
 tars.predict_zero_shot(sentence, ["food", "drink"])